vialink/viacrypt/README.md

     ./xgettext.sh

-We are aware that it only works on POSIX systems and `handlebars-xgettext` is a global requirement contributions to improve this subsystem are very welcome.
+We are aware that it only works on POSIX systems and `handlebars-xgettext` and `po2json` are required to be installed globaly contributions to improve this subsystem are very welcome.

 Deploying